pingcap/docs/dev/tidb-in-kubernetes/maintain/lightning.md

     helm install pingcap/tidb-lightning --name=<release-name> --namespace=<namespace> -f values.yaml --version=<chart-version>
     ```

-When TiDB Lightning fails, it cannot simply be restarted, manual intervention is required.
-TiDB Lightning chart has hack script which avoids pod exiting and restarting when it fails.
-This makes it handy to do manual intervention, however users have to check the pod's log instead of simply checking the pod's status to determine if the restore job failed or not.
-This behavior can be disabled by setting `failFast` to `true` in `values.yaml`.
+When TiDB Lightning fails, it cannot simply be restarted, but manual intervention is required.
+So the restart is disabled in tidb-lightning.

 > **Note:**
 >
-> Currently, TiDB Lightning will [exit with non-zero error code even when data is successfully restored](https://github.com/pingcap/tidb-lightning/pull/230), this will trigger the job failure.
-So the success status needs to be determined by viewing tidb-lightning pod's log too.
+> Currently, TiDB Lightning will [exit with non-zero error code even when data is successfully restored](https://github.com/pingcap/tidb-lightning/pull/230).
+This will trigger the job failure.
+Therefore, the success status needs to be determined by viewing tidb-lightning pod's log.

+If the lightning fails to restore data, follow the below steps to do manual intervention:

+  i.
+Delete the lightning job by `kubectl delete job -n <namespace> <release-name>-tidb-lightning`
+  ii.
+Create the lightning job again with `failFast` disabled by `helm template pingcap/tidb-lightning --name <release-name> --set failFast=false | kubectl apply -n <namespace> -f -`
+  iii.
+When the lightning pod is running again, use `kubectl exec -it -n <namesapce> <tidb-lightning-pod-name> sh` to exec into the lightning container.
+  iv.
+Get the startup script by `cat /proc/1/cmdline`
+  v.
+Diagnose the lightning following the [troubleshooting guide](/how-to/troubleshoot/tidb-lightning/#tidb-lightning-troubleshooting)